sayok88/RedditVideoMakerBot/README.md

+# Reddit Video Maker Bot 🎥

 # My Fork of the below.
+This fork is not going to be merged with the original.
+Original readme is kept for credits to original author.

 * improvements
-* removed playright and just screenshot
+* removed playright and just text box
 * added edgetts engine for voice released in v1
+* v2 work is coming along refer to [TODO](TODO.md)
+    * use subtitle as main video track, instead of textbox(this option is still available)
+    * title credits creation with text box and emoji support in title
+    * Different voices in edgetts and gender identification of post creator to change voice gender.

 More coming, listed in [TODO](TODO.md)

-# Reddit Video Maker Bot 🎥

 All done WITHOUT video editing or asset compiling.
 Just pure ✨programming magic✨.